-While working full time, Mrs. Drusky started her own gymnastics business (Hudson Cheernastics) where she taught gymnasts for schools across Sumner County.
+While working full time, Mrs. Drusky ran her own gymnastics business (Hudson Cheernastics) where she taught gymnasts for schools across Sumner County.
 After joining Highland Seventh-day Adventist church, she started a gymnastics program for Highland Elementary.
 She ran the gymnastics program for 14 years.
 Mrs. Drusky taught Art concepts and Art History at Highland Elementary for three years.
 Pulling from her newspaper and marketing experience, she also offered a Newspaper Layout and Design course.
 She and her upper grade art classes enjoyed publishing a quarterly newspaper that illustrated how art can translate into professional careers.
-She also has taught 1st and 2nd grade and PE at Highland.
+She also has taught 1st and 2nd grade and PE for all grades at Highland.
+For the last five years she has taught 7th and 8th grade.
 She has enjoyed being a part of the Highland team for the past 18 years!

 Mrs. Drusky enjoys spending time with her husband, Tad and their two dogs.
 They enjoy traveling together and have explored such places as Tahiti, Hawaii, Mexico, Canada, and Europe!
-Mrs. Drusky holds a Master’s degree in Elementary Education along with a Tennessee Teaching License as well as a Seventh-day Adventist Certificate.
+Mrs. Drusky holds a Master’s degree in Elementary Education along with a Professional Tennessee Teaching License as well as a Seventh-day Adventist Certificate.
 Her goal is to nurture life-long learners because that is how we continue to grow and how we will spend eternity in Heaven.
 “Heaven is a school; its field of study, the universe; its teacher, the Infinite One.
 A branch of this school was established in Eden; and, the plan of redemption accomplished, education will again be taken up in the Eden school” (EGW, 1903).
-Mrs. Drusky is looking forward to her fifth year teaching seventh and eighth grade at Highland Elementary.